In this practical, we will dive deeper into assessing classification methods and we will perform classification using tree-based methods.

 Fisher’s 1936 paper on linear discriminant analysis: the

-dataset.
+iris dataset.
 Fisher’s goal was to classify the three

 subspecies of iris according to the attributes of the plants: